DanielLChapman/spiralShooter/README.md

 * Level 3: A lot of health, average speed.
 Has the average chances of powerups, but a 1/4 chance of that being overridden and dropping a bomb.
 * Level 4: Low health, very fast, and cant be bombed.
 * Level 5: High health, twice the speed of level 1s.
 Will spawn 5 level 1s on death.
 No powerups dropped.
-* Level 6: Not in the game yet, but will randomly spawn levels 1-3 as it moves.
+* Level 6: Randomly spawns levels 1-4 as it moves.
 Slow speed.